 The ESRD PPS provides additional payment for high cost outliers when there are unusual variations in the type or amount of medically necessary care.
 View the list of renal dialysis services that are included as outlier services.

-A new injectable or intravenous drug or biological used for the treatment of ESRD for which there is no current functional category and therefore is not considered accounted for in the ESRD PPS base rate is paid using a Transitional Drug Add-on Payment Adjustment (TDAPA).
+As established in 42 CFR § 413.234 a new injectable or intravenous drug or biological used for the treatment of ESRD for which there is no current functional category and therefore is not considered accounted for in the ESRD PPS base rate is paid using a Transitional Drug Add-on Payment Adjustment (TDAPA).
 CMS bases the TDAPA on payment methodologies under section 1847A and would continue for a period of 2 years.

 The ESRD PPS implemented consolidated billing requirements for limited Part B items and services included in the ESRD facility’s bundled payment.
 Certain laboratory services, drugs and biologicals, equipment, and supplies are subject to consolidated billing and are no longer separately payable when provided to ESRD beneficiaries by providers other than the ESRD facility.